Maintaining the best humidity for weed will allow your marijuana plants to reach their fullest potential.

 - Using a humidifier to increase humidity levels in the grow room is the easiest approach.
 Small drugstore humidifiers require frequent tank fillups, so look for a larger water tank size to avoid constant maintenance.
-Hooking your humidifier up to a hygrometer control switch can automate the process of controlling the humidity levels for your weed grow room.
+Hooking up your humidifier to a humidity control switch can automate the process of controlling the humidity levels for your weed grow room.

 - Using a swamp cooler can also increase moisture levels in grow room conditions that have high temperatures but low humidity.
 Here’s a tutorial on how to make a swamp cooler from a guy who brought one to Burning Man.
 It’s helpful to make your own swamp cooler, but those swamp cooler plans use a solar panel for electricity which won’t work so well for indoor grow rooms so you’ll need to make some slight modifications.

 How to lower or raise temperatures in grow rooms

 Selecting a proper location for your grow room can help you maintain your ideal temperatures.
 Cool basements are much easier to control in summertime then spare bedrooms with windows facing the sun.
 Here are some ways that you can establish the ideal temperatures for your grow room.